Rays vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded 92 hits with 23 doubles, a triple, 15 home runs and 45 walks.
+- Torkelson has put up 92 hits with 23 doubles, a triple, 15 home runs and 45 walks.
 He has driven in 59 runs with two stolen bases.

 Torkelson Recent Games